klane/databall/docs/_pages/feature-selection.md

 days_rtg, cumper_rtg, cumprofit_rtg = profit(output, var_predict=var_predict, bet_amount=100)
 ```

 This method starts out worse than just betting on the favorite, but eventually overtakes it about a month into the season and ends up making about \$3,000.
 While the model results in a profit, the return on investment is very low.
-This assumes bettors make \$100 bets on every game, which results in a total of \$123,000 wagered at the end of a full-length season.
+This assumes bettors make \$100 bets on every game, which results in a total of \$123,000 wagered at the end of a full-length season (82 games in a 30-team league).

 ```python